Daphne and Celeste

-Daphne and Celeste are an American pop duo, consisting of Celeste Cruz and Karen 'Daphne' DiConcetto.
+Daphne and Celeste is an American pop duo, consisting of Celeste Cruz and Karen 'Daphne' DiConcetto.
 Three of their singles reached the top 20 in the UK Singles Chart.

 Success and album reaction

 They released three singles in the UK: "Ooh Stick You", "U.G.L.Y." and a cover version of Alice Cooper's "School's Out".
 A full-length album, We Didn't Say That!, was released in June 2000 to generally mixed reviews (Melody Maker awarded it four out of five stars).
 Another single, "Party", was due in November 2000, but was never released.

-During their performance at the Reading and Leeds Festivals in 2000, the crowd's negative reception towards Daphne and Celeste's incongruous music resulted in the duo being bottled by the audience.
-Despite the hostile crowd response, Daphne and Celeste remained on stage and continued to perform their songs though they left at the end of their second song in a three-song set due to the increasing crowd hostility.
+During their performance at the Reading and Leeds Festivals in 2000, the crowd's negative reception towards Daphne and Celeste's incongruous music resulted in the duo being bottled by the audience; they left at the end of their second song in a three-song set due to the increasing crowd hostility.

 "U.G.L.Y." was criticized by those who felt that it promoted bullying.
 Daphne and Celeste countered this by saying their lyrics were meant to be tongue-in-cheek.
 In an interview included on the "U.G.L.Y." single, Daphne stated: "Everyone is indeed ugly in their own special way."
 Daphne and Celeste made an appearance at Feet First.
 Daphne and Celeste also had a television and film deal.

 Daphne and Celeste were eventually dropped by their label.
 Their official website closed down in October 2001, and their management company, Perfect Noise Limited, was dissolved in November 2002.
 After the band broke up Celeste went back to school.